Shopper marketing: Retail shopping environment

-In late 2004, a new model for growth emerged as product manufacturers and retailers alike identified the need to uniquely influence the shopping experience.
+In late 2004, a new growth model emerged as product manufacturers and retailers alike identified the need to uniquely influence the shopping experience.
 It was called shopper marketing (SM).
 It wasn't until 2010 that it was formally defined by the Retail Commission on Shopper Marketing as follows:

 "Shopper Marketing is the use of insights-driven marketing and merchandising initiatives to satisfy the needs of targeted shoppers, enhance the shopping experience and improve business results and brand equity for retailers and manufacturers.”

 Buying behaviour data

 Several different data collection methods provide information on the shopper's buying behaviour of a given brand: observations, intercepts, focus groups, diaries, point-of-sale and other data.

 Observations made before entering a store, in the store, and after exiting a store clarify when, what, where, why, who and how shopper behaviour occurs.

-Key insights into consumers include: the length of the buying process, the items the shopper noticed, touched, studied, the items the shopper bought, as well as the purchase methods influencing the process.
-Interviews help uncover motives guiding the buying behaviours.
+Key insights into consumers include: the length of the buying process, the items the shopper noticed, touched, and studied, the items the shopper bought, as well as the purchase methods influencing the process.
+Interviews help uncover motives guiding buying behaviours.
 The matters commonly clarified are: the likelihood of product substitution and the identification of substitutes; values and attitudes; desires and motivational factors; as well as lifestyle and life situation.
 Point-of-sale data provide information on which products were bought, when and for how much (and sometimes by whom when a frequent shopper card can be used).